wlfd/wlfd/README.md

 ### About Me

 - 🧑🏼‍💻 I am looking for internships in Project Management or Sofware Development for Summer 2022 and Fall 2022
-- 🔭 I am currently working on building an application to integrate WooCommerce and Square Transaction API for Paragon Tea Room and actively LeetCoding
+- 🔭 I am currently building a web app to integrate WooCommerce and Square Transaction API for Paragon Tea Room, building a portfolio website, and actively LeetCoding on the side
 - 🙂 Pronouns: he/him/his
 - ⚡ Fun fact: I am currently training for my first marathon and Olympic distance triathlon
 - 📫 Reach me: <wilfredaqlai@gmail.com> | [LinkedIn](http://www.linkedin.com/in/wilfredaqlai)